Establish your business

 Suitable investment vehicle

 When starting a business in the Czech Republic, one must decide in what form the business should be established.
 There are essentially two basic ways of starting a business – setting up a branch office of a foreign entity or establishing a company under the laws of the Czech Republic.
 It is important to mention that foreign entities have the same rights to conduct business in the Czech Republic as domestic ones.
-The key differences between branches and newly established entities are shown in the table below:
+The key differences between branches and newly established entities are shown in the table below.

 Branch office of a foreign entity | Czech legal entity (company) | |